keptn/keptn.github.io/content/docs/install/helm-install/index.md

 To install the Execution Plane in the same namespace as the Control Plane, install a microservice.
-For example, the following two commands install the Jmeter and Helm-service microservices and, by extension, install the Execution Plane:
+For example, the following two commands install the Jmeter and Helm-service microservices:

 ```
 helm install jmeter-service https://github.com/keptn/keptn/releases/download/0.18.1/jmeter-service-0.18.1.tgz -n keptn --create-namespace --wait